trys/trysv4/content/blog/coding-with-contracts-api.md

 categories: Web
 ---

-This is the first in a series called 'coding with contracts', a look into writing more robust API's, components, and more!
+This is the first in a little series called 'coding with contracts', a look into writing more robust API's, components, and more!

 ---

-Using an API requires an element of trust.
+Using an API is an exercise in trust.
 Trust that the data you request will be well-formed, quick and most importantly, consistent.
 Consistency is _everything_ for an API.

 That consistency extends to failing well.
-If an API fails consistently, it's a breeze to check against as a consumer.
+If an API fails consistently, it's a breeze for a consumer to check against.
 As diligent developers, we should strive to put adequate error checking in our code.
 But if we can trust an API to fail consistently, we can run high-level checks for errors, remaining confident that the data we request is present and correct.

-> Failing at a high level, staying consistent & concise at a low level.
+> Fail at a high level,
+> Stay consistent & concise at a low level.

+## Future-proof responses

 Take the following API response for a list of blog posts: